Follow along with the video below to see how to install our site as a web app on your home screen.

 I do understand Richard's reasons, however, it doesn't sit right with me that he doesn't use at least some of what he has.

 The only thing that bothers me [personally] about this whole side of the argument (and hear me out guys), is this: At what point does Richard, the human being, the individual, the dad, and the husband get to have his own life and identity?
 True, he was one-half of the Carpenters.
 But honestly, he's released a TON in the last 30 years that truthfully never had to see the light of day.
 Granted more compilations w/remixes, but we still got several unreleased cuts.
-I agree, would be great to hear some of this stuff, but quite frankly, Richard doesn't owe us anything and I'm sure he'd love to spend the last 15 years of his life enjoying it on his own terms, and not ours.
+I agree, would be great to hear some of this stuff, but quite frankly, Richard doesn't owe us anything and I'm sure he'd love to spend the remainder of his life enjoying it on his own terms, and not ours. :sigh:

 I agree with you, Chris.
 If Richard wants to keep whatever remains "in the vault", then it is his call.